dwrobel/flatcam/README.md

 - made the mouse cursor snap to the grid when grid snapping is active
 - changed the axis color to the one used in the OpenGL graphic engine
 - work on ShapeCollectionLegacy
+- fixed mouse cursor to work for all objects
+- fixed event signals to work in both graphic engines: 2D and 3D

 19.09.2019